The Plantin Moretus Museum, Antwerp, Belgium

 belgium antwerp plantin moretus rubens

-I may be prejudiced by my career as a publisher, but I believe the Plantin-Moretus home, workshop, and publishing house complex is in the running for the most important historical site in Europe–because Christophe Plantin and his son-in-law Jan Moretus were printers and publishers.
+I may be prejudiced by my career as a publisher, but I believe the Plantin-Moretus home, workshop, and printing museum complex is in the running for the most important historical site in Europe–because Christophe Plantin and his son-in-law Jan Moretus were printers and publishers.
 And, while Johannes Gutenberg may have invented modern printing, Plantin and Moretus perfected it in the 16th Century and caused the words they printed to spread all over the world.
 That’s world changing stuff, and far more important than one more ornate cathedral.

 I’m not going to write an essay here about the post-Reformation merchant culture of Northern Europe, (and how the comparatively secular nature of the Protestant north led to a society we’re more likely to recognize as a modern meritocracy.)
-But I will opine that the cities of the north of Europe, such as Antwerp, Amsterdam, Bremen, and Bruges, that grew up around a city hall and merchant guild houses rather than a cathedral, were far more instrumental in spreading knowledge and trade–and a notion of the equality of man–than a church that was invested in perpetuating a hierarchy of thought that had it at the top.
+But I will opine that the cities of early European printing in the north of Europe, such as Antwerp, Amsterdam, Bremen, and Bruges, that grew up around a city hall and merchant guild houses rather than a cathedral, were far more instrumental in spreading knowledge and trade–and a notion of the equality of man–than a church that was invested in perpetuating a hierarchy of thought that had it at the top.

 belgium antwerp library 2